Icinga/icinga2/doc/6-configuring-icinga-2.md

 In this example the `assign where` condition is a boolean expression which is evaluated for all objects of type `Host` and a new service with name "ping" is created for each matching host.
+[Expression operators](#expression-operators) may be used in `assign where` conditions.

 The `to` keyword and the target type may be omitted if there is only one target type, e.g. for the `Service` type.